Widest choice of ski holidays from 60+ tour operators

 Best for: Quiet slopes and great value accommodation

-Despite being quite a new resort compared with others on our list (built in the 1950s), don’t let that put you off considering this as a great place to ski, the vast majority of the buildings were built with locally-sourced materials.
-Being a smaller village also means that most accommodations are located very close to the slope, but the biggest plus is that there is a relatively low number of tourist beds here means that the slopes are rarely busy.
-Back in 2019, over £10m was invested into La Rosière and the surrounding area, including several new ski lifts and 5 new red runs, so if you’ve visited before 2019 it’s definitely worth returning.
+Despite being quite a new resort compared with others on our list of ski resorts, (built in the 1950s), don’t let that put you off considering this as a great place to ski, the vast majority of the buildings were built with locally-sourced materials.
+Being a smaller village also means that most accommodation is located very close to the slope, but the biggest plus is that there is a relatively low number of hotels here meaning that the slopes are rarely busy.
+In 2019, over £10m was invested into La Rosière and the surrounding area, including several new ski lifts and 5 new red runs, so if you’ve visited before 2019 it’s definitely worth returning.

 View ski holidays to La Rosière here